Albatross of The Petrel Station

 Scientific name: Thalassarche carteri

-A very uncommon visitor to New Zealand, Indian Yellow-nosed Albatross is the smallest of the lesser albatross group, with a wingspan of up to 2.15 metres.
+A very uncommon visitor to New Zealand, Indian Yellow-nosed Albatross are the smallest of the lesser albatross group, with a wingspan of up to 2.15 metres.
+These beautiful albatross have a long slender black bill with a striking bright yellow stripe along the top grading to rose at the tip – apart from young birds which have an all dark bill.

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Petrels, Shearwaters, Storm Petrels, Prions, Skuas and Other Seabird Species.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Petrels, Shearwaters, Storm Petrels, Prions, Skuas and other seabird species seen.